swaptacular/swpt_accounts/protocol.rst

    way for creditors to get up-to-date information about the debtor.
 Note that changing the IRI will likely cause the clients to make requests to the new IRI, so as to obtain updated information about the debtor.
-MUST have at most 200 Unicode characters.
+The link MUST have at most 200 Unicode characters.
 If no link is available, the value SHOULD be an empty string.

 debtor_info_content_type : string
-   The content type of the document that the ``debtor_info_iri`` field refers to.
-MUST have at most 100 symbols, ASCII only.
+   The content type of the document that the ``debtor_info_iri`` link refers to.
+It MUST have at most 100 symbols, ASCII only.
 If no link is available, or the content type of the document is unknown, the value SHOULD be an empty string.

 debtor_info_sha256 : bytes
-   The SHA-256 cryptographic hash of the content of the document that the ``debtor_info_iri`` field refers to.
+   The SHA-256 cryptographic hash of the content of the document that the ``debtor_info_iri`` link refers to.
 MUST contain exactly 0, or exactly 32 bytes.
 If no link is available, or the SHA-256 cryptographic hash of the document is unknown, the value SHOULD contain 0 bytes.